Tanikai/messeji/messeji.typ

 /// Helper function to array image names that are present in the chat.
 /// -> dictionary
 #let get-image-names(
-  /// Array of images. -> array
+  /// Array of messages. -> array
   chat-data,
 ) = {
   let results = (:)